czsdoge/CZSDoge/doc/assets-attribution.md

 ### Info
 * Designer: Jonas Schnelli, Bitboy, Stephen Hutchings, Marco Falke
-* CZSDoge Icon: Based on the original CZSDoge logo from Christine Ricks
+* BroccoliCoin Icon: Based on the original BroccoliCoin logo from Christine Ricks
 * Network connection icon: Inspired by flow-merge.svg from Stephen Hutchings
 * Some icons are based on Stephan Hutchings Typicons
 * License: MIT